theforeman/theforeman.org/security.md

 ### Disclosure details

-#### <a id="2015-7518"></a>CVE-2015-7518: smart class parameters description allows stored XSS in popup
+#### <a id="2015-7518"></a>CVE-2015-7518: parameter information popup allows stored XSS

-The popup boxes next to smart class parameters and smart variables on the host and host group edit forms can allow stored XSS to be executed in the browser from the parameter description etc.
+The popup boxes next to global parameters, smart class parameters and smart variables on the host and host group edit forms can allow stored XSS to be executed in the browser from the parameter description etc.

 *Mitigation:* do not click on the information popup box next to parameters in the host/group forms, and/or remove permission to edit Puppet classes from untrusted users.

 * Affects all known Foreman versions
-* Fix in progress for Foreman 1.10
+* Fix in progress for Foreman 1.10.0
 * Redmine issue [#12611](http://projects.theforeman.org/issues/12611)

 #### <a id="2015-facts-sql"></a>SQL injection via facts search terms